silent-entertainment/claxiom/README.md

 >
 > *with apologies to Neil Gaiman*

-# This is now a pre-beta
+# This is now a pre-beta.
-#### Use it at your own risk, and expect occasional, minor explosions
+#### Use it at your own risk, and expect occasional minor explosions.

 ## Usage